Apple Looks For Exceptional Engineer With a Secret Job Posting

 An anonymous reader writes: A hidden Apple website that hosts a job description and invitation to apply for an important position has recently been discovered.
 The posting describes a role that should be filled by a "talented engineer" who will develop a critical infrastructure component for the company's ecosystem.
 Discovered late yesterday by ZDNet's Zach Whittaker, the secret posting was found at us-west-1.blobstore.apple.com (now pulled).
 The posting stated how critical the role is, the scale of the work, key qualifications, and a description of the type of employee Apple is looking for.
 In the "How Critical?" section Apple says that the engineer will be working on developing infrastructure that will deal with millions of drives, tens of thousands of servers, and Exabytes of data.

-Of course it's pulled already (Score:2)
+Of course it's pulled already (Score:3)

 Because I just applied and was accepted, so none of the rest of you need apply!